Vyral/matthew-jaime/_posts/2019-04-30-6-questions-to-ask-yourself-to-prepare-for-an-earthquake.md

 {% include pullquote.html %}

 **4\.
-Do you have warm clothes and blankets put away?** Remember, your home won’t have heat when the gas and power are out.&nbsp;
+Do you have warm clothes and blankets put away?** Remember, your home won’t have heat when the gas and power are out.

 **5\.
-Do you have flashlights and protection?** You don’t want to be stuck sitting in the dark, and you need to be able to defend your home and family if necessary.&nbsp;
+Do you have flashlights and protection?** You don’t want to be stuck sitting in the dark, and you need to be able to defend your home and family if necessary.

 **6\.
 Do you need earthquake insurance as an extra layer of protection?** My answer to this is always “yes,” and I’d be happy to provide you with more information about it.